siscia/numerino/README.md

 #### DESCRIPTION

-The `:name` in the URL is the name that is been returned from the creation of the queue.
+The `:name` in the URL is the name that has been returned from the creation of the queue.

-This operation is permanent, there is no way to retrieve the messages on the delete queue, it will free up space.
+This operation is permanent, there is no way to retrieve the messages on the deleted queue, it will free up space.